stele1 Spec

 Context

-This can be useful for in giving a hint about shade and vegitation at certain times of the day or year.
+This can be useful for giving a hint about shade and vegetation at certain times of the day or year.
 Usually this can be pulled straight from the photo's metadata.

 See Also